 Schools and colleges with lower numbers of target pupils have access to a variety of activity on offer.
 A list of these schools can be found here.

 Study Higher was established in 2011 by Buckinghamshire New University, Oxford Brookes University and the University of Oxford with the aim of preserving the legacy of Aimhigher MKOB.
 The University of Reading joined the partnership in 2014 along with six further education colleges.
-In January 2017 Study Higher was successful in its bid for funding to the Higher Education Funding Council for England (HEFCE) as part of their National Collaborative Outreach Programme (NCOP) and as a result expanded again and is now made up of 15 institutions.
+In January 2017 Study Higher was successful in its bid for funding to the Higher Education Funding Council for England (HEFCE), now known as Office for Students (OFS), as part of their National Collaborative Outreach Programme (NCOP) and as a result expanded again and is now made up of 15 institutions.